gapitio/gapit-htmlgraphics-panel/website/docs/options.md

 :::

 :::caution
-This doesn't remove existing calcs.
+Mutate calcs doesn't remove existing calcs added by Grafana.
 It only adds to it.

-Changing from "All calcs" to "No mutation" will show all calcs until "Refresh dashboard" button is clicked. _The data object needs to be updated to remove "previous" calcs_
+Changing from "All calcs" to "No mutation" will show all calcs until the dashboard is refreshed. _The data object needs to be updated to remove "previous" calcs_
 :::

-Some data sources doesn't add the desired calc (some doesn't add calcs at all), which in some cases makes it harder to get the desired value from this plugin.
+This option is useful because some data sources don't add the desired calcs (some don't add calcs at all), which sometimes makes it harder to get the desired value from this plugin.

-Calcs like max, min, diff, ETC adds all standard calcs, which means that only some custom calcs are allowed.
+Calcs like max, min, diff, ETC are added with any calcs, which means that only some custom calcs are allowed.

 You can check the calcs properties with [fieldReducers](./references.md#fieldreducers).